-We traveled to Sumba last week and stayed at the surf homestay of our friend, Petu, where we learnt much more about this fascinating character who can be referred to the King of the Sea (Raja di laut) by some of the locals who know him well.
+We went surfing to Sumba last week and stayed at the surf homestay of our friend, Petu, where we learnt much more about this fascinating character who can be referred to the King of the Sea (Raja di laut) by some of the locals who know him well.

 Petu, King of the Sea in Sumba

 Petu is a 32-year old Sumbanese man that used to work as a surf-guide and lifeguard at Nihiwatu for the last 8 years, before he could finally fly by his own wings and open his dream homestay on his family land facing amazing surf breaks.

 We also had the chance to spend a day at Nihiwatu and surf the world-class wave where Petu brought us with his speedboat.
 We’ve noticed how warmly Petu was welcomed and respected over there.
 It was a day of big swell, where Petu and I had Nihiwatu’s surf spot just for ourselves.
 Later during the day the sea became very dangerous with a storm approaching the coast, Petu was busy with other stuff to pick us up so we asked some of the staff at the boat house at Nihiwatu if they could give us a ride, but they told us that the only man who could make it in those stormy conditions would be Petu.
 Although he finally made it, we decided in the meantime to go back walking back on those infinite white sand beach, crossing some jungle through rain showers.

 Most ideal surf location in Sumba, INDONESIA